microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

     > **Note**: Feel free to explore the trigger events scripts and its different options : https://github.com/Azure/Azure-IoT-Security/tree/master/trigger_events.

+3. Run the following commands to test malware protection:

+    ```PowerShell
+    curl -o /tmp/eicar.com.txt https://www.eicar.org/download/eicar.com.txt
+    ```

+4. Run the following to see if it was caught:

+    ```PowerShell
+    mdatp threat list
+    ```

 ### Task 2: Configure Azure Agent

 1. In the Azure Portal, browse to your **iotsecurity-INIT** resource group, then select the **oilwells-logging-INIT** Log Analytics Workspace.